Artemide Pallade Pendant Lamp

 Manufacturer: Artemide S.p.A., Pregnana Milanese, Milan, Italy.

-Other versions: Originally produced in red and white.
+Other versions: The Artemide Pallade pendant lamp was originally produced in red and white.
 Later in the 1970s orange was added.
-Also made as a floor/table lamp.
+Also made as a floor and table lamp.

 Designers who have collaborated with Artemide include Mario Botta, Sir Norman Foster, Ettore Sottsass, Enzo Mari, Neil Poulton, Karim Rashid, Giò Ponti and many others.